Valour-class frigate: Development

 The Spanish frigate design, the Álvaro de Bazán class topped an acquisition effort in 1995 under Project Falcon, however this was later cancelled in favour of the wider Strategic Defence Package.

 In 1999, an initial tender of five general purpose warships that could negotiate the tough sea conditions off the South African coast was met with four designs being proposed by the United Kingdom (GEC F3000), Germany (MEKO A200), France (La Fayette) and Spain (Bazan 59B).
 The ANC Government was keen that the newly democratic South Africa would play a leading role in African peacekeeping missions, and as such required a naval force that had regional capability.
 The winning design had to be able to conduct sustained operations at sea - potentially far from a home port, provide gunfire and transport support to land forces, have helicopter capacity, and undertake a range of general offensive and defensive missions, as well as regular maritime patrols on behalf of law enforcement.

 On 3 December 1999, a contract was signed with the European South African Corvette Consortium (ESACC) to provide four warships based on the German MEKO 200 design bid.
-ESACC consisted of Blohm+Voss, Thyssen Rheinstahl and Howaldtswerke Deutsche Werf, African Defence Systems (part of the French Thales defence group) and a number of South African companies.
+ESACC consisted of Blohm+Voss, Thyssen Rheinstahl and Howaldtswerke Deutsche Werft, African Defence Systems (part of the French Thales defence group) and a number of South African companies.
 Originally termed corvettes for political reasons by the South African Navy, the Valour class design, officially the MEKO A200SAN, represented a quantum leap in multi-purpose capability, with a final procurement cost of R9.65 billion in 2007.

 Construction

 Construction began on the Valour class when the first steel was cut on 6 August 2001 for SAS Amatola at the Blohm+Voss shipyards in Hamburg, Germany.
 SAS Spioenkop was also assembled here.
-SAS Isandlwana and SAS Mendi were constructed separately at the Howaldtswerke Deutsche Werf shipyards in Kiel.
+SAS Isandlwana and SAS Mendi were constructed separately at the Howaldtswerke Deutsche Werft shipyards in Kiel.
 All four frigates were first laid down between August 2001 and June 2002, launched by October 2003 and later delivered to South Africa by the end of 2004.
 The delivery programme was delayed by up to nine months after the discovery of defects in installed electrical cabling in the lead ship SAS Amatola.
 Further delays were not incurred to the programme as the electrical cabling at fault had not yet been fitted to the subsequent frigates.
 The majority of the combat suite, weapons and sensors were designed and built by South African companies, with the integration process taking between 2–3 years per ship in South Africa.
 Final commissioning into service was achieved by 2007 for all four vessels.